rl-institut/open_plan/docs/view_components/energy_system_component.rst

 ..
 Please refer to the definition of what an attribute is in the tool_interface.rst fileg
 ..
 The properties should be filled in only if applicable.

-:ref:`energy-type-def`
+**Energy type**

-    Energy type linked to the different energy sectors (e.g. heat, electricity, ...)
+    ref:`energy-type-def` linked to the different energy sectors (e.g. heat, electricity, ...)

 **Component type**
-    Can be one of (Source, sink, transformer, storage, bus)
+    Can be one of [Source, Sink, Transformer, Storage, Bus, ...] .. we propably not going to only use oemof.solph basic components in the tool, so list needs to be extended

 **Unique id**
-    A positive integer number to identify the component uniquely within the list of energy system components of the :ref:`es_network-label`
+    A positive integer number to identify the component uniquely within the list of energy system components of the :ref:`es_network-label` .. why unique integer, rather than string label?

 **Icon**